glouppe/proj0016-big-data-project/lecture1.md

     - Analyzing the results
     - Storytelling and visualization
     - Iterate
-- In this project, we will ask you an (open) question and you will go through all these steps to form an answer.
+- In this project, we will ask you an *open* and *incompletely defined* question and you will go through all these steps to form an answer.

 ---